In the Irish language the word for faery is "sidhe" (pronounced shee). It is

 Scottish Highlands during winter, night and storms.
-She is

-disposition is or how to contact her.
+what her disposition is or how to contact her.

 Murdhuachas are similar to Merpeople except that their

 upper bodies & heads are of other mammals.
 They can

 Neck can be found in lakes or streams in Scandinavia.
-They

-singers.
+harpers and singers.
 They are very alluring to human

 males & have been known to drown people so stay

 Nereides are found in the sea near Greece or Sweden.
-They

-shapeshift into swans and they
+children.
+They can shapeshift into swans and they

 always wear white shawls while on land.
 If a human

 the faery.
-Some people on the Greek
+Some people on the Greek Islands believe

-the unions of men and Nereides.
+men and Nereides.